ailintom/persons-names-MK/Database structure.md

 *Note:* On the back end, CLS-JSON bibliographical descriptions are converted into HTML bibliographical entries using [citeproc-node](https://github.com/zotero/citeproc-node).

 ### biblio_refs *(table_id: 7)*
-Each record in this table describes a reference from a publication (if the `source_id` field is not empty) or a webpage (if the `source_url` field is not empty) to an entity (an inscribed object, a person's dossier, a workshop, an archaeological assemblage, a personal name, or a title.
+Each record in this table describes a reference from a publication (if the `source_id` field is not empty), a webpage (if the `source_url` field is not empty), or an offline source that cannot be cited using the author-date system to an entity (an inscribed object, a person's dossier, a workshop, an archaeological assemblage, a personal name, or a title).
 *Equivalent: <http://www.cidoc-crm.org/cidoc-crm/P70i_is_documented_in> statements*

 | Field name     | Type | Description |